Rehabilitation Options, Including Hyperbaric Oxygen Therapy (HBOT), for Stroke Patients

 These impairments can range from paralysis, speech difficulties, and sensory issues to a host of other cognitive dysfunctions.
 Additionally, many stroke patients have had a stroke before—“nearly 1 in 4” survivors have suffered at least one stroke previoulsy.

 Rest assured, multiple rehabilitation options are available for stroke patients, including hyperbaric oxygen therapy (HBOT).
 We dive into the key details below.

-Rest assured, there are multiple treatments for stroke recovery available, which are provided below.
-Keep in mind, as each person’s medical condition and background are entirely unique, speaking with a physician about treatment options is an essential first step to getting back to optimal health.
+Remember that each person’s medical condition and background are entirely unique.
+Thus, speaking with a physician about treatment options is essential to getting back to optimal health.

-Stroke recovery treatment generally entails working with a diverse medical team of physicians, nurses, and therapists.
-This support team may recommend one or more of the following treatment options:
+Stroke relief generally entails working with a diverse medical team of physicians, nurses, and therapists.
+This support team may recommend one or more of the following options:

-1. Speech therapy: Stroke patients can experience difficulties speaking or understanding people (aphasia) due to damage that occurred in the left side of the brain that controls speech and language.
+- Speech therapy: Stroke patients can experience speech challenges, ranging from slurred world to significan difficulties with oral communicationor understanding people (aphasia).
+This is due to damage to the “left side of the brain that controls speech and language.”
 Cases like this often merit speech therapy.

-Patients work with speech-language pathologists to relearn techniques such as:
+Patients work with speech-language pathologists (SLPs) to relearn techniques such as:

 - Controlling mouth and throat muscles to speak more clearly and adequately swallow